marcuskwan/Sprint-Challenge-Applied-Javascript/README.md

 --Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

--1.
-What is the DOM?
+1. What is the DOM?

+The model of how the browser interprets HTML and transforms it to a JavaScript like object.

--2.
-What is an event?
+2. What is an event?

+Every interaction that a user has with a site.

--3.
-What is an event listener?
+3. What is an event listener?

+A method we can add to an element that listens to an event.
+It accepts an event type, and a callback to be done.

--4.
-Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array?

+When you want to use Array methods on an object element.
+NodeLists only have a few methods although being array-like.

--5.
-What is a component?
+5. What is a component?

+Using JavaScript, we have a great way to change how a site looks by modifying HTML and CSS.
+By creating classes in JavaScript, we can pass in elements that share the same CSS class and make them have the same event listeners which is super cool.

 ### Git Set up